 In "A Good Man Goes To War", Rory Williams likewise single-handedly infiltrates a Cyberman control vessel, storms his way to the bridge, then demands that the Cybermen watching that area of space tell him where the Silence are holding his wife, in exchange for their lives.
 When they play ignorant, he has the Doctor blow up the entire Twelfth Cyber-Legion orbiting around them, to make it perfectly clear that neither he nor the Doctor are playing games.

 The Master has gotten a short, but very memorable one, near the end of second part of "The End of Time".
 Earlier, it was discovered the 'sound of drums' in his head which drove him insane since he was 8 was actually a beacon for the trapped Time Lords to try and break the Time Lock.
 After the Doctor Takes a Third Option to stop the return of Gallifrey and the Time Lords, the Master repays his old friend and wreaks vengeance against Rassilon for having been the cause of the mental torment since childhood, having shot blasts at energy at him.
+The next time we see The Master or Rassilon, they have both regenerated, implying that they killed each other in the aforementioned encounter.

 The Blacklist: Reddington spends all of "The Good Samaritan Killer" systematically hunting down and killing everyone who was involved in Anslo Garrick's assault on him in the previous episode (which cost the life of Red's associate/possible lover Luli).